 Vermont Tech's policy of rolling admissions means that we process applications throughout the year until we determine that we have filled each semester's class.
 We reserve the right to close admission once the class is filled.
 Applicants will be notified promptly of admission status after review of a complete student file.
-However, because admission to selected programs is exceptionally competitive, decisions on applications to these programs are not normally made until the entire applicant pool has been reviewed.
-Traditionally, applications are reviewed beginning February 1 for Practical Nursing (P.N.), Construction Management, Equine Studies, . and Vet Tech applicants; March 1 for Dental Hygiene program applicants; and late March for Associate Degree Nursing (ADN) applicants.
+Admission to certain programs is exceptionally competitive and decisions on applicants to these programs are not normally made until the entire applicant pool has been reviewed.
+Applications are reviewed beginning February 1 for Practical Nursing (PN) and Veterinary Technology applicants; beginning March 1 for Dental Hygiene applicants; February 15 for Respiratory Therapy; and March 15 for Associate Degree Nursing (ADN) applicants.
 Please call the Office of Admissions to confirm these deadlines.